Yangfan2016/learn-translate/2-Understanding-ES2015-In-Depth-Part-1.md

 Even when using ES2015, the `var` statement does not create block scope.
 In order to create block scope, we need to use either the `let` or `const` statements inside a block.
 We’ll come back to `const` shortly.
 For now, let’s focus on `let`.

-Superficially, `let` is very similar to var—we use it to declare variables:
+Superficially, `let` is very similar to `var`—we use it to declare variables:

 ```js
 function fn() {